-a.
-From nuclear gauge readings, compute by subtracting the mass (weight) of the water (kg/m or lb/ft) from the wet density (kg/m or lb/ft) or compute using the percent moisture by dividing wet density from the nuclear gauge by b.
+- a.
+From nuclear gauge readings, compute by subtracting the mass (weight) of the water (kg/m3 or lb/ft3) from the wet density (kg/m3 or lb/ft3) or compute using the percent moisture by dividing wet density from the nuclear gauge by - 1 plus the moisture content expressed as a decimal. - b.
 When verification is required and the nuclear gauge readings cannot be accepted, the moisture content is determined by the FOP for AASHTO T 255/T 265 or other agency approved methods.
 Compute dry density by dividing wet density from the nuclear gauge by 1 plus the moisture content expressed as a decimal.